 Lastly, employees with more than twenty years of professional experience get a salary of 1,490,000 ISK per month, 8% more than people with fifteen to twenty years of experience.

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Environmental Scientist salaries by education level in order to make a comparison.

-When the education level is Bachelor's Degree, the average salary of an Environmental Scientist is 599,000 ISK per month.
+When the education level is Bachelor's Degree, the average salary is 599,000 ISK per month.

 While someone with a Master's Degree gets a salary of 939,000 ISK per month, 57% more than someone having a Bachelor's Degree degree.

-A PhD gets its holder an average salary of 1,580,000 ISK per month, 68% more than someone with a Master's Degree.
+People with PhD have an average salary of 1,580,000 ISK per month, 68% more than someone with a Master's Degree.

 A Master's degree program or any post-graduate program in Iceland costs anywhere from 3,440,000 Iceland Krona(s) to 10,300,000 Iceland Krona(s) and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.

 Many people pursue higher education as a tactic to switch into a higher paying job.
 The numbers seem to support the thoery.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.